Importing a diamond ring into Australia

 1. Foreign Exchange rates

-At the high of a US Dollar being worth AU$1.6133, a US$10,000 diamond ring would cost you AU$16,133.
+At the high of a US Dollar being worth AU$1.44, a ring that would cost US$10,000 on a US retailer’s site would cost you AU$14,400 here.

-Conversely, at the low of $1.3178, that same diamond ring would cost you $13,178 – nearly $3,000 less.
+Conversely, at the low of $1.56, that same diamond ring would cost you $15,500.

-While foreign exchange rates are outside our control, I wanted to include it to explain that, while I recommend US retailers a lot on this site, they aren’t always the best option.
-The exchange rate at the time that you are looking to buy will make a big difference to their competitiveness.
+While foreign exchange rates are outside our control, I wanted to include it to explain that, while I often recommend US retailers (and used to a lot more then I do currently), they aren’t always the best option.

 2. Tax and custom duty when importing jewellery to Australia